ajinsoopark/Vuedit/docs/schema.md

 user_id       | integer   | not null
 user_subbed   | string    |

-*String of userIds taht will be used to figure out if the current user is subbed.*
+*String of userIds that will be used to figure out if the current user is subbed.*

 ## Content
 column name   | data type | details